rubyeffect/faceauth/README.md

 **Note:**

 In development environment please use [ngrok](https://ngrok.com/) with https protocol.
-As per the security standards & protocols access to microphones & webcames are are allowed only through secure channels only.
+As per the security standards & protocols access to microphones & webcames are allowed only through secure channel.

 ## Customization